Herschel C. Loveless: Governorship

-When elected governor in 1956, Loveless was only the fourth Democrat to win Iowa's gubernatorial seat since the Civil War.
+He won re-election in 1958 by an increased margin of 70,953 votes, and carried 66 of the state's 99 counties.
 His ties to Iowa's growing labor movement and the state's urbanization helped to secure his victories in 1956 and 1958.

+During Loveless's two terms as governor, he oversaw the redistricting of public schools into districts and the establishment of a mental health fund.
+He also worked to raise workmen’s compensation and unemployment compensation benefits, as well as the institution of a teacher’s minimum monthly pension.
+During his term, the state treasurer also gained authorization of the state treasurer to collect interest on inactive state funds.
+Loveless vetoed an extension of the two and half percent sales tax.
+He was considered less militant than his opponents.
 During his years as governor, Loveless focused on issues such as flood control, mental health, and social services.
 He also promoted reapportionment to help redress the imbalance in rural-versus-urban representation in the state legislature.
 Loveless helped to align Iowa's Democratic Party more closely with its national counterpart.